Sewing machine: Invention

 Charles Fredrick Wiesenthal, a German-born engineer working in England, was awarded the first British patent for a mechanical device to aid the art of sewing, in 1755.
 His invention consisted of a double pointed needle with an eye at one end.

 The first sewing machine, invented by Thomas Saint, London, 1790.

-In 1790, the English inventor Thomas Saint invented the first sewing machine design.
+In 1790, the English inventor Thomas Saint designed (but did not construct) an early sewing machine.
 His machine was meant to be used on leather and canvas material, such as the soles of shoes.
-It is likely that Saint had a working model, but there is no surviving evidence of one.
 He was a skilled cabinet maker and his device included many practical and functional features: an overhanging arm; a feed mechanism (adequate for short lengths of leather); a vertical needle bar; and a looper.
-Saint created the machine to reduce the amount of hand-stitching on garments, making sewing more reliable and functional.
+Saint probably never built a prototype, although William Newton Wilson later used Saint's sketches to build a working model.

 His sewing machine used the chain stitch method, in which the machine uses a single thread to make simple stitches in the fabric.
 A stitching awl would have pierced the material, and a forked-point rod would have carried the thread through the hole, where it would have been hooked underneath and moved to the next stitching place, after which the cycle would be repeated, thereby locking the stitch in place.
 Saint's machine was designed to aid in the manufacturing of various leather goods, including saddles and bridles, but it was also capable of working with canvas, and was used for sewing ship sails.
 Although his machine was very advanced for the era, the concept would need steady improvement over the coming decades before it was practical enough to enter into wide use.
 In 1874, a sewing machine manufacturer, William Newton Wilson, found Saint's drawings in the UK Patent Office, made adjustments to the looper, and built a working machine, currently owned by the Science Museum in London.